The rigidity of some finite group actions on CAT($\kappa$) spaces: Regular polytopes

-Consider the $k$-dimensional hypercube in $\R^k$ with $2^k$ vertices $(x_1,\cdots ,x_k)$ where each $x_i$ is either $\pm 1$.
+\begin{proof}[Proof for hypercube] Suppose $W$ is a $k$-dimensional hypercube.
+Consider the $k$-dimensional hypercube in $\R^k$ with $2^k$ vertices $v_i=(t^{(i)}_1,\cdots ,t^{(i)}_k)$ where each $t^{(i)}_i$ is either $\pm 1$.
 There are $k$ orbits of chords under the symmetry group action of the hypercube; each class consists of pairs of vertices differing in the same number of coordinates.
 Edges of the hypercubes are pairs of vertices differing in only one coordinate.
 These edges make an angle $\arccos (1-2/k)$ at the center.
-Assume there are $2^k$ points in $C_0(Y)$ acted on in the same way by the group.
-For any two points that corresponding to two vertices of the hypercube differing in $i$ coordinates, let $a_i$ be the distance between them and $\alpha_i$ be the angle they make at the circumcenter.
+Assume there are $2^k$ points $v_i$ in $C_0(Y)$ acted on in the same way by the group $G$.
+For any two points corresponding to two vertices of the hypercube differing in $j$ coordinates, where $1 \le j \le k$, let $a_j$ be the distance between them and $\alpha_j$ be the angle they make at the circumcenter $o$.

 We will need the following simple inequality. \begin{lemma} Let $X$ be a complete CAT(0) space, $\{x_i\}$ be a finite set of points in $X$, $c$ be the circumcenter of $\{x_i\}$, and $\angle_c(x_1,x_2) \ge \alpha$.
 If all the points $x_i$ are at an equal distance from $c$, then \end{lemma} \begin{proof} Let $d(x_i,c) = r$.
 Using the comparison triangle, we see that Since $\operatorname{diam}(\{x_i\}) \le 2r$, we have the result. \end{proof}